 The surest way to secure a visa is to do it through an employer.
 Most countries have paths to work permits or residency as long as a company sponsors you.
 But if you’re self-employed or are making the move without corporate support, you’ll have to jump through a few more hoops.

 First, the basics: You’ll need a passport, and one that won’t expire in the next year or run out of visa pages.
 A lot of places also want to ensure you’ll have a way back home, so you need to show you have enough money for return travel.
 Many countries’ working visas are intended to attract young workers for temporary gigs.
 If you’re under 30 (or in some cases 35), you’ll have an easier time getting a working holiday visa.
 If you’re not, there are other ways you can work abroad.
+And with WeWork All Access, you can access a space to work with reliable Wi-Fi in 150 cities across the world.
 Below are six countries where it’s pretty easy to snag a visa.

 If you’re an entrepreneur, the Netherlands wants you.
 The country is looking to create new products and jobs by attracting foreign innovators and scientists.
 If you have a startup idea, you can apply for a one-year residency in the Netherlands.
 During this time you’ll meet with a local mentor and build your business.
 After 12 months you’ll have the option to extend your stay and apply for the standard self-employed work permit, which is available through the Dutch-American Friendship Treaty.
 Want to skip the startup step?
 The Dutch-American Friendship Treaty (DAFT) encourages small businesses and self-employed entrepreneurs to take up residency and work in the Netherlands.
 Another plus?
 WeWork has offices in Amsterdam.